nyberry/nyberrysite/blog/moser.md

 Well, if you count the regions, you will see that:
 - The circle with one point has just one region.
 - The circle with two points has two regions.
-- The circle with three points as four regions.
+- The circle with three points has four regions...

 And so on.

 The relationship between points and regions goes like this: